itnann/7015ML_final/README.md

 # Medical Visual Question Answering with LoRA Fine-Tuning on LLaVA

 This project explores **medical visual question answering (Medical VQA)** on the **VQA-RAD** dataset by fine-tuning **LLaVA-1.5-7B** with **LoRA**.
-A **ResNet50 + LSTM** model is also included as a baseline for comparison.
+A **ResNet50 + LSTM** model is also implemented as a baseline for comparison.

-The main goal is to investigate how a vision-language model can answer radiology-related questions from medical images, and to compare its performance with a more traditional multimodal baseline.
+The project focuses on how a vision-language model can answer radiology-related questions from medical images, and compares its performance with a more traditional multimodal approach.

 ---

 ## Overview

-Medical Visual Question Answering is a multimodal task where a model must understand:
+Medical Visual Question Answering is a multimodal task in which a model must understand:

 - a **medical image**
-- a **natural language question** about that image
+- a **natural language question**
 - and generate the correct **answer**

 In this project, I:

 - used the **VQA-RAD** dataset for medical VQA
-- fine-tuned **LLaVA-1.5-7B** using **LoRA**
+- fine-tuned **LLaVA-1.5-7B** with **LoRA**
 - implemented a **ResNet50 + LSTM** baseline
 - organized the workflow in notebooks for training, evaluation, and analysis
-- compared different approaches for answering radiology-related questions
+- explored the strengths and limitations of large vision-language models in medical image understanding

 ---